Alicia Eva

 Alicia Eva (born 2 April 1991) is an Australian rules footballer playing for the Greater Western Sydney Giants in the AFL Women's (AFLW).
 She previously played for the Collingwood Football Club in 2017.
 Eva was selected in the AFL Women's All-Australian team and won the Gabrielle Trainor Medal in her first season at the Giants in 2018.
-She has served as Greater Western Sydney captain since the 2020 season.
+She served as Greater Western Sydney captain from 2020 to 2023, and is Greater Western Sydney's games record holder with 72 games.